conradakunga/Blog/_posts/2020-11-23-http-redirects-using-httpclient.md

 To understand what exactly is happening we need to dig a little deeper.

-What we want to examine is the headers that the server responsds with to the initial request.
+What we want to examine is the headers that the server responds with to the initial request.

 For this we need to do two things: